Sanjana110278/Sanjana110278/README.md

 - 👋 Hi, I’m @Sanjana110278
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning html programiing language
+- 🌱 I’m currently learning html programming language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me sanshivani11@gmail.com